Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: Abstract

 \section{Abstract}

 Identifying causal structure is central to many fields ranging from strategic decision-making to biology and economics.
-In this work, we propose a model-based reinforcement learning method for causal discovery based on tree search, which builds directed acyclic graphs incrementally.
+In this work, we propose CD-UCT, a model-based reinforcement learning method for causal discovery based on tree search that builds directed acyclic graphs incrementally.
 We also formalize and prove the correctness of an efficient algorithm for excluding edges that would introduce cycles, which enables deeper discrete search and sampling in DAG space.
-We evaluate our approach on two real-world tasks, achieving substantially better performance than the state-of-the-art model-free method and greedy search, constituting a promising advancement for combinatorial methods.
+The proposed method can be applied broadly to causal Bayesian networks with both discrete and continuous random variables.
+We conduct a comprehensive evaluation on synthetic and real-world datasets, showing that CD-UCT substantially outperforms the state-of-the-art model-free reinforcement learning technique and greedy search, constituting a promising advancement for combinatorial methods.